utkarsh-1912/mlbootcamp/README.md

 My model Accuracy = 93.63 %
 Accuracy from Scikit learn = 95.90%

+### Note:
+         1) KNN WOC  is file with accuracy functions.
+         2)Pridicting a value at a time using function 'plotimg'.

 ## Tech Stack Used :
      1)Liberaries--Numpy , Pandas , Matplotlib
      2)Jupyter Notebook